jakubkid/advancedLineFinding/README.md

 #### 3. Perspective transform

-In the fifth IPython cell Images are transformed to "bird eye view" using cv2 warpPerspective method I chose the hardcode the source and destination points in the following manner:
+In the fifth IPython cell Images are transformed to "bird eye view" using cv2 warpPerspective method I chose to hardcode the source and destination points in the following manner:

 ```python
 offset = 300